 Trying to diagnose a disease, injury, or sickness without diagnostic imaging is like searching for buried treasure without a treasure map.
 It’s like taking a shot in the dark, completely blind, and simply hoping for the best results.
-Here at AICA Orthopedics, in our Atlanta imaging center, we don’t want to guess with your health, so we utilize advanced diagnostic imaging technology to diagnose, treat, and evaluate the progress of our patients.
+Here at AICA Orthopedics, in our Atlanta imaging center, we don’t want to guess with your health, so we utilize advanced diagnostic imaging technology and diagnostic radiology to diagnose, treat, and evaluate the progress of our patients.
 If you’re having chronic headaches or debilitating knee pain, we could definitely start a list of possibilities without exploring the discomfort further.
 But we want to know exactly what the issue is, where it’s coming from, and why it’s happening.
 That way, we can treat it accordingly and give you the best chance at recovery, pain-relief, and optimal health and wellness.
 Our diagnostic imaging services are just one way that we provide the best comprehensive care for our patients.

 Here at AICA Orthopedics, we have only the best diagnostic imaging equipment.
 It is the most advanced, most up-to-date, and most effective equipment available today in medical imaging.
 At our Atlanta imaging center we can run one test or several, depending on what your situation necessitates.
 We will explore all possibilities for the cause of injury or disease before we begin our imaging diagnostics so that we make the most of our time and yours, and so that we can fully explore every possibility for the root cause of your discomfort.
 While we have other diagnostic procedures available should we need them, our imaging equipment helps us diagnose a large number of injuries and ailments so that we can properly treat you.